We LOVED this Chicken Enchilada Pasta Recipe! The sauce is so flavorful and it makes some fabulous leftovers too.

 - Serve and garnish with your favorite toppings.

-- We love avocado, chopped cilantro, tomato, green onion, or a dollop of sour cream.
+- We love avocado, tomato, green onion, and sour cream.

 Thanks for linking up to Show & Share!!